Support our work by becoming our Patron! Learn More

 Bacteriologically clean:

-To meet this standard, the surfaces should be cleaned so as to be free from any harmful bacteria that may cause disease or infection.
-This is referred to as ‘clinical standard’ as most hospitals follow this standard for their general wards.
+To meet this standard, the surfaces should be cleaned to be free from any harmful bacteria that may cause disease or infection.
+This is referred to as a ‘clinical standard’ as most hospitals follow this standard for their general wards.

 Entomologically clean: